 Thales Alenia Space built 25 of the 64 huge parabolic antennas (Europe’s contribution) for the giant ALMA radiotelescope array located on the Atacama plateau in Chile.
 In addition, we played a lead role on the famous Rosetta-Philae comet mission [especially via assembly, integration and testing of the spacecraft], as well as on Cassini-Huygens.
 The Huygens space probe was built by Thales Alenia Space as prime contractor.
 Also on the agenda at Thales Alenia Space is the European program Euclid, which will help us better understand dark matter.

-In the meantime, Europe is holding its breath in the run-up to the ExoMars 2022 mission.
-ESA’s rover on this mission should touch down on Mars in 2023.
+The company has also a leading role in ExoMars mission, including ESA’s rover.
 Fitted with a special drill built by Leonardo near Milan, the rover will take soil samples at a depth of two meters, in an attempt to discover evidence of past life (bacteria), while the Trace Gas Orbiter (TGO), launched in 2016, continues its mission in orbit around Mars, “sniffing” the Martian atmosphere to discover traces of methane gas in particular.
 Thales Alenia Space plays also a lead role regarding Mars Sample Return space exploration mission, that aims to bring Martian samples back to Earth.

 The ISS holds a special place in the hearts of Thales Alenia Space engineers based in Turin, Italy.
 Thales Alenia Space has in fact supplied fully half of the pressurized volume on the ISS, including Nodes 2 and 3, the Multipurpose Module, Multipurpose Logistics Modules (MPLM), Cupola and the Columbus lab structure, along with ATV resupply vessels and the structure for the Bishop commercial airlock from NanoRacks.
 In addition, Thales Alenia Space supplied pressurized cargo modules for the ATV and Cygnus resupply vessels.